 The British Sari Story

-The British Sari Story – a competition for a British design for the sari – has triggered all our subsequent work with fabric and pattern.
+The British Sari Story was a competition for a British design for the sari

-It was a competition in 2007, the year of the 60th anniversary of Indian independence and we asked people to design a sari with a radically new style, fabric and patterns reflecting life in the UK today.
+In 2007, the year of the 60th anniversary of Indian independence, we asked people to design a sari with a radically new style, fabric and patterns reflecting life in the UK today.
 In other words – to use the sari as a canvas.
 The competition was free, and open to everyone.
 Some of the entrants were professional designers; others had done little art and design since school.